The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Methodology

 This dataset is a collection of conspiracy-related resources extracted from an extensive review of the previous works about conspiracy theories reported in Section~\ref{sec:sota}.
 To construct this dataset, we focus on studies that provide explicit pointers to the sources they analyze, either within the manuscript or in dedicated repositories.
 In the following, we report for each platform the number of resources we find and the reference article: \begin{itemize} \item \textbf{YouTube.} We follow the approach of~\cite{ballard2022conspiracy} and use two repositories of YouTube channels reported in~\cite{ledwich2020algorithmic, clarkunderstanding}.
 These repositories contain a list of 4,007 YouTube channels manually labeled as conspiracy-related.
-For each channel, we extract the complete list of their videos, resulting in a total of 1,973,440 video IDs. \item \textbf{Reddit.} We leverage the work of~\cite{aliapoulios2021gospel,phadke2022pathways,engel2022characterizing,phadke2021makes} to collect a list of 93 subreddits identified as conspiracy-related. \item \textbf{Voat.} We consider 3 Voat subverses related to the QAnon conspiracy theory reported in~\cite{papasavva2021qoincidence,mekacher2022can}.
-Indeed, these works highlight Voat as a popular Reddit alternative for conspiracy communities. \item \textbf{4chan/8kun.} We did not find any resource specifically related to conspiracy theories on 4chan from previous work.
-Indeed, the infamous \textit{/pol} discussion board is too general and discusses topics unrelated to conspiracy theories.
-Instead, we collect a list of eight boards related to QAnon on 8kun from the work in~\cite{aliapoulios2021gospel}. \item \textbf{Websites.} From the work of Aliapoulios et al. ~\cite{aliapoulios2021gospel}, we collect six websites that are well-known aggregators of Q drops spread by the QAnon conspiracy.
-Then, we use OpenSources~\cite{FakeNewsCorpus} (used also to study QAnon in~\cite{hanley2022no}) to extract 122 website domains linked to conspiracy theories. \end{itemize}
+For each channel, we extract the complete list of their videos, resulting in a total of 1,973,428 video IDs. \item \textbf{Reddit.} We leverage the work of~\cite{aliapoulios2021gospel,phadke2022pathways,engel2022characterizing,phadke2021makes} to collect a list of 91 subreddits identified as conspiracy-related. \item \textbf{Voat.} We consider 3 Voat subverses related to the QAnon conspiracy theory reported in~\cite{papasavva2021qoincidence,mekacher2022can}. \item \textbf{4chan/8kun.} We did not find any resource specifically related to conspiracy theories on 4chan from previous work.
+Indeed, the infamous \textit{/pol} discussion board is too general and discusses as well topics unrelated to conspiracy theories.
+Instead, we collect a list of 7 boards related to QAnon on 8kun from the work in~\cite{aliapoulios2021gospel}. \item \textbf{Websites.} From the work of Papasavva et al. ~\cite{aliapoulios2021gospel}, we collect 8 websites that are well-known aggregators of Q drops spread by the QAnon conspiracy.
+Then, we use OpenSources~\cite{FakeNewsCorpus} (also used to study QAnon in~\cite{hanley2022no}) to extract 120 website domains linked to conspiracy theories. \end{itemize}